 Each line of wood got a mitered 45 degree cut on each end of the table and then whatever cuts in the middle were straight.
 It took a while, but they all got done.
 Then, we had to cut short pieces of wood for the sides that were all the exact same length (3.5 inches) from the end of the mitered cut to the flat cut on the bottom.

-Once every cut was made, every piece of wood had to be stained.
+Once every cut was made, every piece of wood had to be stained in order to make this a modern reclaimed wood dining table instead of just one color.
 Morgan got four different colors of stain and we laid each board out in the order it was supposed to be in for the table.
 She went around and stained each board a different color.
 It’s pretty difficult to make something intentionally look random but she did a great job.
 Between the cuts and the stain colors, each board looks different.

 We also had to do the same thing for the boards for the legs as well.
 We used 1x3s for this instead of 1x4s, simply because to of the width of the legs and the calculations we had to make to make sure there were no gaps.